PROJECTS

 Partner Institutions • University of Delaware (Dr Kalim Shah) /National Oceanographic and Atmospheric Administration (Dr Roger Pulwarty) /University of West Indies, Barbados (Dr Leonard Nurse)

 Project Description Small islands have made steady progress by developing new policy frameworks and governance systems to meet the challenges of climate change adaptation, clean energy security and sustainable development.
 For this Special Issue we have accepted papers dedicated to advancing knowledge about decarbonizing the island energy sector to mitigate and adapt to the effects of climate change in the island context.
 Topics revolved around policy design, analysis, assessment, implementation or evaluation including policy level instruments, tools and mechanisms, either proposed or deployed.
-Topics were focussed on proposed or deployed governance systems, institutional arrangements, administration, tools, supports, and mechanisms of climate adaptation and energy security efforts.
+Topics were focused on proposed or deployed governance systems, institutional arrangements, administration, tools, supports, and mechanisms of climate adaptation and energy security efforts.
 We were interested in papers linked to data and evidence-based research, narrowing the science–policy gap and strengthening the understanding of public–private partnerships, shared governance and other such current areas that are weak in the academic literature and community practice.

 Outputs • 3 published papers were produced for this Special Issue in the areas of governance, transportation and energy policy.